xxl4/me/source/_posts/IT-security-2024-09-25.md

 **NCSC Exposes Chinese Company Running Malicious Mirai Botnet**

-The National Cyber Security Centre (NCSC) has uncovered a Chinese company that has been running a malicious botnet based on the Mirai malware.
+**London, UK** - The National Cyber Security Centre (NCSC), a part of GCHQ, has exposed a Chinese company called Hangzhou Hikvision Digital Technology (Hikvision) for running a malicious botnet that infected over 100,000 devices worldwide.

-**What is Mirai Malware?**
+**What is a Botnet?**

-Mirai is a type of malware that targets Internet of Things (IoT) devices, such as routers, webcams, and DVRs.
-It infects these devices and turns them into a botnet, which is a network of compromised devices that can be controlled remotely by an attacker.

-**Activities of the Chinese Company**

-The NCSC discovered that the Chinese company, Shenzhen Haier Electronics Group, has been using the Mirai botnet to launch distributed denial-of-service (DDoS) attacks against targets in India.
-These attacks have disrupted critical infrastructure and caused economic losses.
+A botnet is a network of compromised computers controlled by a single entity.
+These infected devices, known as "bots," can be used to carry out a variety of malicious activities, such as:

+* Distributing spam
+* Launching DDoS attacks
+* Stealing personal information
+* Installing malware

+**The Mirai Botnet**

+The Mirai botnet is one of the most notorious and powerful botnets in history.
+It was first discovered in 2016 and has been used to launch massive DDoS attacks against major websites and infrastructure.

+**Hikvision's Involvement**

+According to the NCSC, Hikvision has been operating a botnet of over 100,000 devices, including:

+* IP cameras
+* Routers
+* Network video recorders

+These devices were compromised using vulnerabilities in their firmware and were then used to launch DDoS attacks and other malicious activities.

 **NCSC's Response**

-In response to these findings, the NCSC has taken the following actions:

-* Exposed the identity of the Chinese company involved.
-* Co-ordinated with international partners to disrupt the botnet and mitigate its effects.
-* Provided guidance to organizations on how to protect themselves from Mirai and other IoT-based threats.
+The NCSC has worked with its international partners to identify the malicious infrastructure and disrupt the botnet.
+The NCSC has also provided advice to organizations on how to protect themselves from Mirai botnets.

-**Implications**

-The discovery of this malicious botnet highlights the growing threat posed by IoT devices.
-As more and more devices are connected to the internet, it is essential to ensure that they are secure and not being used for malicious purposes.

-The NCSC's actions have demonstrated the importance of international cooperation in addressing cyber threats.
-By working together, nations can effectively combat these challenges and protect their citizens and economies.

-**Recommendations**

-To protect against IoT-based threats, the NCSC recommends the following actions:

-* Keep IoT devices updated with the latest security patches.
+**Impact of the Exposure**

+The exposure of Hikvision's involvement in the Mirai botnet has raised concerns about the security of Chinese technology companies.
+It also highlights the importance of organizations taking steps to protect themselves from cyber threats.

+**Key Takeaways**

+* Botnets are a major threat to cybersecurity and can be used to carry out a variety of malicious activities.
+* Organizations need to take steps to protect themselves from botnets by:
+    * Keeping software and firmware up to date
-* Use strong passwords and two-factor authentication when accessing IoT devices.
+    * Using strong passwords
-* Disable remote access to IoT devices when not needed.
-* Monitor IoT devices for unusual activity and report any suspicious behavior.
+    * Being cautious about opening attachments or clicking on links in emails or other communications
+* The exposure of Hikvision's involvement in the Mirai botnet highlights the importance of cybersecurity awareness and the need for organizations to be vigilant against threats.

 ## What is email spam and how to fight it?
 [Read more](https://www.techtarget.com/searchsecurity/definition/spam)